 Nicole has carried out environmental management and sustainability project work in Australasia, Asia, Europe, the UK and Africa.
 Her career has seen her work across a range of sectors, including master planning, transportation, infrastructure, property management, heavy industry and mining, as well as construction.

 Nicole also has significant experience in sustainability advisory, engagement and implementation and has worked on sustainability assessments, multi-criteria analysis, life cycle assessment and sustainability strategy and implementation projects.
+In reflection of her work in the infrastructure sustainability space, Nicole was awarded the 2017 ISCA Individual Leadership in Infrastructure Sustainability Award.

 Nicole works in Melbourne and lives in central Victoria.
 She is part of an infrastructure-focused family, her husband being current Technical Director of the High Capacity Metro Trains (HCMT) Project in Melbourne, and her father-in-law a former Managing Director of V/Line.
 Almost needless to say many varied and interesting discussions are had around the dinner table regarding infrastructure development, and its sustainability, in Australia and beyond.